Bukkake: Dangers

-Bukkake is one of the sexual practices with the highest risk of infection with sexually transmitted diseasees (STDs), as spraying the receiving partner with semen is only possible without a condom, whereby the pathogens enter the body via the mucous membranes of the mouth and eyes, and that of many of the people ejaculating during the same event.
+Bukkake is one of the sexual practices with the highest risk of infection with sexually transmitted diseases (STDs), as spraying the receiving partner with semen is only possible without a condom, and any pathogens present in the ejaculate of those participating in the same event could then enter the recipient's body via the mucous membranes of the mouth and eyes.

 If the person ejaculating has chlamydia in their semen, the receiving partner may contract chlamydial conjunctivitis.

 Reception

 American editor and publisher Russ Kick, quoting a sexologist, states that men enjoy a "sense of closure and finality about sex", something that watching other men ejaculate provides.
 The viewer identifies with the ejaculating men, experiencing a sense of vicarious pleasure.

 A number of authors have described bukkake as premised on humiliation.
 Forensic psychologist Karen Franklin has described bukkake as symbolic group rape, characterising its primary purpose as the humiliation, degradation and objectification of women.
 Lisa Jean Moore and Juliana Weissbein view the use of ejaculation in bukkake as part of a humiliation ritual, noting that it generally does not involve any of the female participants experiencing orgasm.

 Gail Dines describes the money shot of a man ejaculating on the face or body of a woman, taken to a new extreme in bukkake through the involvement of multiple men, as "one of the most degrading acts in porn".

 Tristan Taormino, feminist author and sex educator, has likened bukkake to a "gay circle jerk", noting the inconsistency between its billing as a heterosexual practice and the fact that it features a group of naked men standing in close proximity to each other, masturbating together.

 Phillip Vannini, associate professor in the School of Communication and Culture at Royal Roads University, quotes "self-proclaimed net sex commentator" George Kranz, who views recent American interpretations of bukkake as a "significant advance in human behaviour", emphasising the lively, almost party-like atmosphere of American bukkake videos compared to the more subdued Japanese style.